divDyn/r-package/README.md

 The sources of the older versions are also in the _archive/source folder.
 You can access earlier versions by changing the version number in the command above in an appropriate way.

-### 3. The third option is to install with the devtools package.
+### 3. Using the repository files and devtools to install

 To do this:
+- You need a compiler, as for method 2
 - Make sure that the 'devtools' package is installed
 - Run `devtools::install_github("adamkocsis/divDyn")`

-If you do not want to mess around with compiler and such, then contact me and I will find a way to compile binaries for you!
+If you do not want to mess around with compiler and such, then contact me and I will find a way to compile binaries for you.

 # Change log